Density-Informed Pseudo-Counts for Calibrated Evidential Deep Learning

-Using density functions for OOD uncertainty quantification has been explored by prior work, where the density of inputs or latent representations is used to improve epistemic or predictive uncertainty estimates \citep[e.g.,][]{mukhoti2021deep,bui2024density,DAEDL,van2025hybridflow}.
-What distinguishes this work from prior efforts is that we do not include a density function as an ad-hoc component to enforce epistemic uncertainty.
-Instead, the use of density in our method naturally emerges from the model formulation without externally imposing it on the model's uncertainty mechanism, leading to a more principled uncertainty representation and better empirical performance.
+Prior work has shown that incorporating the inputs or latent representation density improves uncertainty estimates \citep[e.g.,][]{mukhoti2021deep,bui2024density,DAEDL,van2025hybridflow}.
+But, unlike these approaches, which treat covariate density as an ad-hoc component to enforce epistemic uncertainty, our method's dependence on it emerges naturally from the model formulation.
+This yields a more principled representation and superior empirical performance.